World Hepatitis Day

 NOhep is a global movement made up of those working in the field of hepatitis and others from around the world who have united around one common purpose: eliminating viral hepatitis by 2030.

-Launched on World Hepatitis Day (28 July 2016), it aims to bring people together and activate individuals and organisations to make change happen at a global and national level.
+Launched on World Hepatitis Day (28 July 2016), it aims to bring people together and activate individuals and organizations to make change happen at a global and national level.

-It contains a goal of reaching and mobilising 380 million people by 2030, the number of people infected, to make the elimination of viral hepatitis our next greatest achievement.
+It contains a goal of reaching and mobilizing 380 million people by 2030, the number of people infected, to make the elimination of viral hepatitis our next greatest achievement.

 For more information about NOhep, visit: www.NOhep.org or WorldHepatitisDay.org